Junior Achievement Discovery Center opens for students from both Richmond and Columbia County schools

-EVANS, GA (WJBF)- A new Junior Achievement of Georgia Center opening up for students right here in the CSRA.
+EVANS, Ga.
+(WJBF)- A new Junior Achievement of Georgia Center is opening up for students right here in the CSRA.

 This JA Discovery center is for middle schoolers from both Richmond and Columbia Counties, offering them hands-on experience in financial literacy.